HRW4U DSL

 Using

 Once installed, you will have a hrw4u command available.
-You can run it with the as following, which produces the help output:
+You can run it as follows to produce the help output:

 hrw4u --help